oVirt/ovirt-site/source/develop/release-management/features/virt/nvdimm-device.md

 NVDIMM on POWER is currently not expected to be stable, until platform fixes are completed.

+Data persistence cannot be guaranteed in case of a host crash unless devdax mode is used for the host device, see [QEMU documentation](https://github.com/qemu/qemu/blob/master/docs/nvdimm.txt) for more details.

 ## User Experience

 An NVDIMM device is added or removed to or from the VM the same way as a host device.
 There is a special NVDIMM category of host devices containing NVDIMM devices available on the host.